The Gaia 2018 Retrograde Planet Survival Guide

 “He who knows when he can fight, and when he cannot, will be victorious.” ~ Sun Tzu

-First-world citizens live in aggressively consumerist paradigms.
-Because of this, the world’s multinational corporations are continually at war.
-While you may not see blood on shirts, ties, and expensive suits, make no mistake — they’re fully engaged in battle, fighting for a bigger slice of their industry pie.
-You can think of business as war, with CEOs as generals.
-Overly simple, but the point is that when Mars goes backwards, so do the best laid economic growth plans.
+First-world citizens live in aggressively consumerist paradigms and the world’s multinational corporations are continually at war for market share.
+While you may not see blood on expensive suits, make no mistake — they’re fully engaged in battle, fighting for a bigger slice of their industry pie.
+Overly simple, but the point is that when Mars goes backwards, so do the best laid campaigns, profit, and growth plans.
 Add Mercury Rx to the mix (commerce, communications, trade, etc.) and voilà; short-term corporate kryptonite.

-You may not see corporate dumpster fires in the media, but the backward-moving Mars energy can throw obstacles on smaller scales, from customer services to fulfillment, and like a tornado spawns hail, Mars Rx provokes nasty fights and arguments.
-Folks are irritable.
+The backward-moving Mars energy can throw obstacles on smaller scales as well, from customer services to fulfillment, and like a tornado spawns hail, Mars Rx can provoke nasty fights and arguments.
+Folks are cranky.
 Normal energy is depleted and self-doubt is rampant.

-Mars also rules war and violence, heat, combustion, and explosions, as well as metals, especially iron.
-Mars’ quality is “forward” like an arrow toward the target; he loathes being in retrograde.
+Mars rules war, violence, heat, combustion and explosions, as well as metals; iron in particular.
+Mars’ quality is “forward” like an arrow flying toward the target; he loathes being retrograde.
 He hates retreat.
 If he’s unhappy, he can take it out on Earth.
 Maybe Venus as well; who knows?
 Scorpio and Aries people, take it extra easy.
 You could probably use the rest.